learn-monogame/learn-monogame.github.io/docs/tutorial/first-shader/README.md

 ![An image that will be drawn to the screen.](./image.png)

-Next to it, create a text file called `starting-shader.fx`.
+Next to it, create a text file called `first-shader.fx`.
 Add the following text to it:

 ```hlsl
 #if OPENGL